Restaurant media: The teen segment

-There are 73 million people under the age of 18 in the U.S. and these individuals represent the next generation of spenders, a marketing-savvy group that has grown up immersed in technology, the Internet and is accustomed to instantaneous delivery of information.
-Marketing to the teenage segment of the population is becoming increasingly difficult as the segment now experiences targeted marketing from a very early age.
-It is hard for advertisers to cut through the media clutter and deliver messages that are relevant and will resonate with this increasingly savvy (yet lucrative) group.
-This group also tends to be the largest among early adopters of new technology.
-Trends in gaming, PC and internet usage and mobile technology have all become ingrained in their way of life.
+There are approximately 73 million people under the age of 18 in the United States, representing a significant future consumer demographic.
+Having grown up with widespread access to technology and the internet, many young people are accustomed to receiving information quickly and through multiple digital channels.
+As a result, marketers face increasing challenges in reaching this audience, which is often exposed to targeted advertising from an early age and has become more selective about the content it engages with.
+Young consumers are also frequently among the early adopters of new technologies, with trends in gaming, personal computing, internet usage, and mobile devices playing an important role in their daily lives.

 According to a report from Forrester Research, promotions that work well with teens include advergames, instant-win games, online coupons, streaming video ads and cell phone promotions.
 Restaurant media that encompasses video ads and other multimedia content and encourages interactive game playing will effectively capture the attention of this segment.

 Competition in the food service industry

-Competition in the food service segment is also becoming increasingly fierce as restaurants look to attract diners from other types of restaurants in order to increase their own traffic.
+Competition in the food service segment has increased as restaurants adopts menu innovations and new services in order to increase customers.
 Competitors who have not kept up through menu innovation or by offering new services have felt the strongest pressure competitively.
 Restaurants that demonstrate innovation and creativity to improve convenience and service will be those that achieve differentiation from competitors.
 Moreover, those restaurants that are able to provide new concepts that can appeal to a wider variety of customers will also realize increased returns.

-With new restaurants opening up so often, it is very important that restaurants keep up to date with any advancements in order to remain relevant in the ever-changing market.
-Media is a basic technology that restaurants must stay up to date with.
-Fast food restaurants are far more advanced technologically than standard restaurants, as it is acceptable to sacrifice human interaction for fast service and results.
-However, for a traditional restaurant, adding in self-serving kiosks for example is not an ideal advancement.
-That us where social media platforms open up huge opportunities for restaurants who need to stay somewhat traditional in the physical restaurant.